Lombra/elite-api-docs/docs/Trade.md

 ### AsteroidCracked

-When written: when the player has broken up a ‘Motherlode' asteroid for mining
+When written: when the player has broken up a 'Motherlode' asteroid for mining

 Parameters:

 - Body: name of nearest body

 ### BuyTradeData